About this site

 - The world of entrepreneurial social change (I have played founding roles in two social enterprises, one a non profit advocacy organization and one a for-profit philanthropic advising practice; I serve on governing and advisory boards for another half dozen social ventures and I am a member of the Entrepreneurs Organization)

-- The world of philanthropy (eight years ago I founded Building Impact, a philanthropic advising practice, and since then our firm has helped clients give away nearly half a billion dollars to help create change on pressing social challenges from protecting democracy to education and social enterprise).
+- The world of philanthropy (nine years ago I founded Building Impact, a philanthropic advising practice, and since then our firm has helped clients give away over half a billion dollars to help create change on pressing social challenges from protecting democracy to education and social enterprise).

 I share all this because I also want you to know that for most of the time I was doing all this I was not feeling a sense of joy in my work, nor did I feel like I was really hitting my full potential for impact serving my calling.
 I feel moved to share what I’ve learned during the past four years of intense exploration and self-development because of how stuck I felt in the twenty years prior, before I began synthesizing these three fields into a system of “joyful impact” that I have since used to guide my own life and to help the philanthropists and social entrepreneurs that I coach and advise.